 Because the LEDs are so small that they can be used in almost any application you can think of.
 They can be combined in clusters for a traditional light bulb or used in isolation as to light small devices.
 Almost everything you can think of can be done with LEDs.

-LEDs are used for both indoor and outdoor applications, for instance, street lighting, parking lots, rooms, offices, etc. They are also proving their worth in residential and business lighting tasks like desk lamps, reading lights, night lights, security lights, spotlights, etc. You can save money, energy, and help the environment by using LED lights.
+LEDs are used for both indoor and outdoor applications, for instance, street lighting, displays, parking lots, rooms, offices, etc. They are also proving their worth in residential and business lighting tasks like desk lamps, reading lights, night lights, security lights, spotlights, etc. You can save money, energy, and help the environment by using LED lights.